abtris/portaledge/README.md

 ```

 - To get rid of your dev environment: run `vagrant destroy`, format your hard drive, throw your MacBook out of the window...
-- To se it up all again: `vagrant up` :-)
+- To set it up all again: `vagrant up` :-)

-Note: might take few minuts because of all the dependencies and stuff...
+Note: might take few minutes because of all the dependencies and stuff...

 ## TODO